bbgvisualjournalist/storyboard/README.md

 Then publish the spreadsheet to the web and include the URL for the published spreadsheet in the HTML (or as a query string ?sheet= ).

-I've added some basic print styles so it should look ok when you print it out, but you'll want to use Chrome because I'm placing the panel images as background images to make them responsive AND keep them 16:9.
+I've added some basic print styles so it should look ok when you print it out, but you'll want to use Chrome because I'm placing the panel images as background images to make them responsive AND keep them at the desired aspect ratio (16:9, 4:3, square or trade).